-Photo-based communications are identifying and correcting defects faster.
+Photo-based communications are identifying and correcting defects faster and allowing you to access relevant quality data.
 Real time data transference is improving report accuracy.
 In fact, the old pen-and-paper based Quality Management System has almost become a deterrent to productivity.

-Here are five advantages of using a Quality Management App
+Here are five advantages of improving your Quality System with a Quality Management App.

 1. Inspections have better credibility, accuracy and thoroughness

 Incomplete inspections and illegible or incomprehensible comments are just a few issues with paper checklists.
+Quality planning isn't limited to the plan itself.
+The storage, management and way you deal with the gathered data are equally as important.
 Not to mention, papers get missed, lost and shuffled out of order.
 Mobile inspection checklists require inspectors to follow a sequence and ensure all required inspection items are marked.

 The sequence can't be bypassed.
 Line items can't be skipped, else they are flagged and the inspection can't be submitted.
 Notes are typed, so they are always legible.